 Many planned communities, certain neighborhoods, and condominium complexes are governed by homeowner associations (HOA) or condo owner associations (COA).
-HOA and COA governance is designed to maintain the integrity of the neighborhood, but depending on your desires and temperament, they aren’t for everyone.
+HOA and COA governance is designed to maintain the integrity of the neighborhood or community.
+But depending on your lifestyle needs and real estate goals, they aren’t for everyone.

 Every HOA is different because every neighborhood is different.
-In short, a homeowner’s association is an organization in a planned community, subdivision, or condominium complex that makes and enforces rules for the properties in its jurisdiction.
+However, to put it succinctly, a homeowners association is an organization in a planned community, subdivision, or condominium complex that makes and enforces rules for the properties within its jurisdiction.
 The organization is generally made up of neighborhood homeowners, while the property is managed by an outside company.
 HOAs govern the upkeep and regulations of common areas, like clubhouses, and in the case of COAs for condos and townhomes, the building exteriors.

 Condos and townhomes with owner associations are perfect for busy professionals or retirees who are looking for maintenance-free living, often with additional amenities.
-COAs take care of outside maintenance and landscaping, while often also offering community centers, like clubhouses or swimming pools within walking distance.
+COAs take care of outside maintenance and landscaping.
+They also often also offer community facilities, like clubhouses or swimming pools, in close proximity to the home.

-HOA communities also offer the security of mind that comes from knowing your neighbors have similar interests and access to the same amenities as do you.
-Homes in HOA communities also retain their value better than others because their maintenance is monitored by the HOA board.
+HOA communities also offer the security of mind that comes from knowing your neighbors have similar interests and access to the same amenities as you.
+In addition, homes in HOA communities retain their value better than others because their maintenance is monitored by the HOA board.

-HOA neighborhoods are varied because often the homes and range of amenities are, as well.
+HOA neighborhoods vary based on the types of homes and range of amenities available.
 The HOA’s responsibilities to you, and your responsibilities to them, can vary greatly.
 However, many HOAs are built upon “good neighbor rules,” which are designed to make everyone feel safe and comfortable.

-When you’re considering an HOA or COA neighborhood, check to see if they have additional rules determining:
+Whether an HOA works for you or not depends largely on your lifestyle needs and real estate goals.
+When you’re considering an HOA or COA community, check to see if they have additional rules determining:

 - What color you can paint your home’s exterior.